 In the case of fire and rescue related risks, hazardous events are the emergency incidents that we attend.
-We have a responsibility to our communities to identify what type of incidents we attend, and to work with our communities and key partners to minimise or prevent the likelihood of these happening.
+We have a responsibility to our communities to identify what type of incidents we attend, and to work with our communities and key partners to minimise or prevent the likelihood of these happening or where we cannot, reduce their impact.